CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 87.
 Option Contract](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-87-option-contract-1)

 >Links back to previous remarks on Option Contract especially in a context of deterministically executable Smart Contracts.
-Determine _**relevance of the concepts and sub-processes of purported consideration, fair terms, reasonable time (?!! in high speed process), irrevocability by statute, injustice avoidance, in relation with AAS acts and their consequences under an AALE process,**_ and whether _**attribution to promisor and/or promisee changes something.**_
+Determine _**relevance of the concepts and sub-processes of purported consideration, fair terms, reasonable time (in ultra high-speed AAS/AALE processes, does "reasonable time" make any sense at all, unless compatibly ultra high-speed as well?), irrevocability by statute, injustice avoidance, in relation with AAS acts and their consequences under an AALE process,**_ and whether _**attribution to promisor and/or promisee changes something.**_

 ### [§ 89.
 Modification of Executory Contract](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-89-modification-of-executory-contract-1)